 Transaction Types

-MCCF EDI TAS eBilling sends messages as a FHIR 837 bundle containing FHIR resources to the FSC that are needed by the FSC to send an ASC X12N/005010 837 Health Care Claims transaction to payers.
+MCCF EDI TAS eBilling sends messages as a FHIR 837 bundle containing FHIR resources to the FSC that are needed by the FSC to send an ASC X12N/005010 837 Health Care Claims transaction to the HCCH.

 The 837 transaction can be further classified as an Institutional claim 837I, a Professional claim 837P or a Dental claim 837D.

-When the claim is paid, FSC receives X12N/005010 835 Health Care Claim Payment and Remittance Advice messages from payers and transmits that data in FHIR resources inside FHIR bundles to MCCF EDI TAS ePayments. (see X12N/005010 835 Health Care Claim Payment and Remittance Advice ICD).
+When the claim is paid, FSC receives X12N/005010 835 Health Care Claim Payment and Remittance Advice messages from HCCH and transmits that data in FHIR resources inside FHIR bundles to MCCF EDI TAS ePayments. (see X12N/005010 835 Health Care Claim Payment and Remittance Advice ICD).

 Data Exchanges

-MCCF EDI TAS eBilling sends 837 transaction FHIR bundles to FSC containing the FHIR resources necessary so FSC can construct the ASC X12N/005010 837 Health Care Claims transaction and then forward it to the payer via the Clearinghouse.
+MCCF EDI TAS eBilling sends 837 transaction FHIR bundles to FSC containing the FHIR resources necessary so FSC can construct the ASC X12N/005010 837 Health Care Claims transaction and then forward it to the payer via the HCCH.

 The 837 outbound message from FSC sent to the Payer can be accepted or rejected by either the Clearinghouse or the Payer and FSC will receive a Functional Acknowledgement (997 or 999) transaction indicating acceptance or rejection.
 Refer to FSC technical references on the 997 or 999 for further information.